Haunting Evidence

-Haunting Evidence is an American documentary television series following the travels of a psychic profiler, a spirit medium, and a paranormal investigator.
+Haunting Evidence is an American documentary television series created by Departure Films and executive produced by Max Weisman and Robyn Hutt.
+The program follows the travels of a psychic profiler, a spirit medium, and a paranormal investigator.
 The trio travels the United States investigating "cold case" homicide and missing persons cases.
 The premise of the series was that this "team of unconventional investigators" could shed new light on unsolved crimes.

 The series began production in October 2005 and premiered on Court TV (now truTV) December 21, 2005 with a run of 9 episodes in Season 1.
 Season 2 premiered on June 20, 2007.
-There were 4 hour-long special episodes comprising Season 3.
+There were four hour-long special episodes comprising Season 3.
 The series ended production after a total of 27 episodes, and is currently still broadcast in worldwide syndication as of 2019.
 The psychic-crime paranormal reality series features psychic profiler Carla Baron, medium John J. Oliver, and paranormal investigator Patrick Burns.